 Early gaslights required a lamplighter to come around every night and every morning to turn them on and off.
 This was clearly an affront to the problem-solving mind of any proper Victorian engineer and a solution was soon arrived at.
 It’s clockwork.

-Many of the lamps contain clockwork timers to tell them when it to light up or turn off.
+Many of the lamps contain clockwork timers to tell them when to light up or turn off.
 A major part of the lamp attendants’ job — apart from cleaning and maintenance — is winding up the timers once a fortnight.
 Plus, of course, when the clocks change from Greenwich Meantime to British Summer Time (or vice versa) each and every timer has to be adjusted too.

 St James’s Park